shawea/blueGrass/README.md

 Things that may not help your UI:
 - MV* frameworks: they focus on something, but not UI, their UI is not desiger friendly.
     If you are not ready to move past MV*, that's OK, we'll be here when you are, this can be used with any MV*.
-- ASM : CSS3 gives you speed, not .js.
+- ASM compilter: CSS3 gives you speed, not .js.
-- Require : load and unload divs, not 'classes'
+- Require loader : load and unload divs, not 'classes'
 - Not deploying entire app on CDN, ie. hosting HTML5 on app server(ex: Rails, JSP, ASP, PHP, etc.).
 You should seprate IE from the webapp.
 - Starting with own, non tested or documented CSS.
 Just select a CSS framework with an eco system.

-note: the (king) prefix in front of blueGrass lib means BlueGras eats other non-UI friendly frameworks.

 If you have bugs, issues or want to list a webapp or site that is using blueGrass, just file an ticket here on github.